-Delhi, a city which is always in the grip of deadly pollution, has seen a deadly increase in ozone levels.
+Delhi, a city that is always in the grip of deadly pollution, has seen a deadly increase in ozone levels.
 Not just Delhi, but several other cities such as Faridabad, Gurugram, Ghaziabad, and Noida have also witnessed a spike in the ozone level.
 The serious situation has, in fact, become a topic of discussion in Lok Sabha during the current Parliament session.
-An analysis by Centre for Science and Environment, New Delhi has revealed that many densely populated areas have exceeded the ozone standards after analysing the past 12 days.
-Considering the alarming situation, we will discuss in detail about the causes, effects, and solution for ozone pollution.
+An analysis by the Centre for Science and Environment, New Delhi has revealed that many densely populated areas have exceeded the ozone standards after analyzing the past 12 days.
+Considering the alarming situation, we will discuss in detail the causes, effects, and solutions for ozone pollution.

 The Rising Risk of Ozone Pollution in Delhi

 High pollution, rising temperature levels, and heat waves have increased the formation of ozone and exceeded the standards.
-Dwarka, Ashok Vihar, Bawana, Vivek Vihar, Sri Aurobindo Marg are some of the locations that have noticed an increase in the ozone level.
-In fact, 38 per cent among the 36 locations has exceeded the eight-hour average standard of ozone.
+Dwarka, Ashok Vihar, Bawana, Vivek Vihar, and Sri Aurobindo Marg are some of the locations that have noticed an increase in the ozone level.
+In fact, 38 percent of the 36 locations have exceeded the eight-hour average standard of ozone.
 According to the AQI data released by CPCB, ozone and PM 2.5 have been the prominent pollutants between April 11 to June 5, 2019.
 The highest concentration of ozone in 2019 went up to 122 micrograms per cu m.
-This is 1.22 times higher than the eight-hour average exposure in 100 micrograms per cu m.
-The eye-opening year to year comparison table will give a clear idea about the number of days some of the prominent cities have witnessed increases ozone level:
+This is 1.22 times higher than the eight-hour average exposure is 100 micrograms per cu m.
+The eye-opening year-to-year comparison table will give a clear idea about the number of days some of the prominent cities have witnessed increases in ozone levels:

 (Source: Central Pollution Control Board via MoEF)